 Barnett credits the RIA mandating priority processing for rural investments as the primary reason for the swift adjudication.

-He points out that there were five sources of funds for that particular investment, including gifts from family members.
+He points out that there were five sources of funds for the investment approved in 131 days, including gifts from family members.
 Importantly, all of the sources of funds originated from U.S.-based income, which he believes made it easier for the adjudicator to approve.
 Additionally, he highlights that he included seven years of tax returns for all the gifts, which aligns with the new RIA requirement.

 USCIS finally delivers on a promise for faster processing